 FACTORS THAT FAVOR THE OVER

-This game projects for the third-best pitching weather of all games today, as it relates to temperature and humidity.
+The weatherman calls for the second-best hitting weather of the day, as it relates to temperature and humidity.

 FACTORS THAT FAVOR THE UNDER